Created by CK-12/Adapted by Christine Miller

 hared obvious morphological traits, such as number of legs or shape of leaves.
 For his contribution, Linnaeus is known as the “father of taxonomy.”

 The Linnaean system of classification consists of a hierarchy of groupings, called taxa (singular, taxon).
 In the original system, taxa ranged from the kingdom to the species.
-The (ex. plant kingdom, animal kingdom) is the largest and most inclusive grouping.
+The kingdom (ex. plant kingdom, animal kingdom) is the largest and most inclusive grouping.
 It consists of organisms that share just a few basic similarities.
 The species is the smallest and most exclusive grouping.
 Ideally, it consists of organisms that are similar enough to interbreed, as discussed above.
 Similar species are classified together in the same genus (plural, genera), then similar genera are classified together in the same family, and so on, all the way up to the kingdom.

 A phrase to help you remember the order of the groupings is shown below.
 The first letter of each word is the first letter of the level of classification.